nipsysdev/Ethos/.ai/yaml_schema.md

 - Must have `listing.url`
 - Must have `listing.items.container_selector`
 - Must have at least one item field
-- Must have `detail` section with `detail.container_selector` and at least one field
+- Must have `content` section with `content.container_selector` and at least one field

 ## Selector Format